Australian Marriage Law Postal Survey: Marriage Amendment Act

 Several hours after the results of the survey were released, Senator Dean Smith introduced the Marriage Amendment (Definition and Religious Freedoms) Bill 2017 into the Australian Senate.
 The bill amended the definition of "marriage" in the Marriage Act to recognise a "union of 2 people", which would enable same-sex marriage.
 The bill drafted by Liberal Senator James Paterson, which would have extended further protections and exemptions for people opposed to same-sex marriage was dropped, with the Senator and several conservative MPs instead deciding to offer amendments to the Smith bill during parliamentary debate.
 There was some unresolved disagreement by politicians who advocated for a "No" result as to whether further religious protections should be added to the Smith bill as an amendment at this time or whether a later bill for this purpose should be considered.

 The bill passed the Senate by 43 votes to 12 on 29 November 2017, with none of the amendments providing further protections and exemptions being accepted.
 Openly gay MP and same-sex marriage advocate Tim Wilson proposed in Parliament to his partner, Ryan Bolger, who was in the public gallery.
 Bolger accepted Wilson's proposal.
 It was the first known engagement on the floor of the House of Representatives.
 The bill passed the House of Representatives without amendment on 7 December 2017.
 It received royal assent on 8 December 2017 and came into effect the following day.
-Existing same-sex marriages performed outside Australia have been recognized from 9 December, while new marriages required one month's notice, and so began from 9 January 2018.
+Existing same-sex marriages performed outside Australia were recognized from 9 December, while new marriages required one month's notice, and so began from 9 January 2018.
 Several couples successfully applied for an exemption from the notice period, and the first legal same-sex wedding under Australian law was held on 15 December 2017, with further weddings occurring the following day.